Comparison of quantum state protection against decoherence via weak measurement, a survey: Quantum feedback control

 \section{Quantum feedback control}

-The idea of using quantum WM and feedback control to protect the quantum state in PD channel was put forward in \cite{lab27}.
-The initial state is one of two non-orthogonal states in the x-z plane of the Bloch sphere as:
+The idea of using quantum WM and feedback control to protect the quantum state in the PD channel is put forward in \cite{lab27}.
+The initial state is one of two non-orthogonal states in the $x$-$z$ plane of the Bloch sphere as:

 The PD noise is considered as "kicking'' the state of the qubit in one direction or the other on the Bloch sphere as given in Eq. \eqref{eq2}.
-The state goes through the PD channel and then is measured by measurement operators along the y-axis $M_{y} $ as given in Eq. \eqref{eq12}, to gain information about the direction of the noise kick.
+The state goes through the PD channel and then is measured by measurement operators along the $y$-axis $M_{y} $ as given in Eq. \eqref{eq12}, to gain information about the direction of the noise kick.
 By using quantum WM they balance a tradeoff between information gain and disturbance caused by the measurement.
-In the last step, according to the result of the measurement, the correction rotation is applied about the z-axis which is $R_{z} $ in Eq. \eqref{eq13}.
-The whole control procedure is given by a quantum operation as a CPTP map:
+In the last step, according to the result of the measurement, the correction rotation is applied about the $z$-axis which is $R_{z} $ in Eq. \eqref{eq13}.
+The whole control procedure is given by a quantum operation as a completely positive trace-preserving (CPTP) map:

 where $\rho _{e} $ is the damped state of the system given in Eq. \eqref{eq3}.

 The performance of the scheme is evaluated by fidelity between initial state and the final state after the whole process of protection as defined in Eq. \eqref{eq14}.
 The fidelity can be optimized over rotation angle to find the optimum rotation angle $\eta_{opt}\left(\alpha,r, \theta\right)$ as a function of initial states angle $\alpha $, damping probability $r$ and measurement angle $\theta $.
 Moreover, one can find the optimum measurement strength to achieve the best trade-off between gaining information about the system and disturbing it through measurement back-action by substituting the optimum rotation angle in fidelity equation.
 The optimum measurement angle $\theta _{opt} (\alpha ,r)$ is a function of initial states angle $\alpha $ and damping probability $r$.
 Hence, to apply the optimum QFBC, the initial state and the noise channel must be fully characterized and completely known.
 The schematic diagram of QFBC is given in Fig. \ref{fig3}.
 The term "feedback" refers to a subsequent operation (rotation) performed on the same state (the damped state) as shown in Eq. \eqref{eq20}, which is standard in the quantum control literature.